C# PDF generation quick start guide

 You can use the sample code as a code playground.
 This way you can try some ideas without starting from scratch each time.

-The same sample code is in Samples folder of the ZIP package.
+The same sample code is in the Samples folder of the ZIP package.
 There are two solution files.
-SamplesCSharp is for sample projects that use C# language.
-And SamplesVB.NET is for the VB.NET versions.
+The SamplesCSharp is for sample projects that use C# language.
+And the SamplesVB.NET is for the VB.NET versions.